Morning sickness is considered normal, and inevitable. But, did you know that by dealing with the underlying cause you can eliminate the symptoms?

 A hundred years ago magnesium deficiency wasn’t a thing.
 People relied on natural sources for their water–such as streams, springs, rivers, and wells–that were full of essential minerals.
 And their food came from soil that was rich in nutrients, because of grazing, eating wild, and polyculture farming.
 But, now our soil is so depleted and our water ultra-filtered.
 We just aren’t getting the magnesium we used to. (source)

-Magnesium is essential to controlling cortisol levels.
+Magnesium is essential for controlling cortisol levels.
 In its absence, cortisol is not properly regulated in our bodies leading to sharp spikes and crashes of our blood sugar, leading to nausea.

 Other Symptoms of Magnesium Deficiency